charharhar/progressive-universal-react/README.md

 This is Version 1.0 of my personal starter kit containing most of (what I believe to be atleast) the newest and cutting edge technologies today in web app development.

 ## Motive
-The reason for writing this starterkit came from going through countless starter kits on Github, articles on Medium, and video tutorials on Udemy and FrontendMasters.
-Part of it is a learning process and the other part is to eventually use this starter kit in my future projects.
+The reason for writing this starterkit came from going through countless starter kits on Github, articles on Medium, and video tutorials.
+Part of it is a learning process (#javascriptfatigue), but the main part is to utilize this starter kit in future projects.

 ## Features
 <dl>
   <dt>React with React Router v4</dt>
   <dd>Has the most bare minimum structure for a React application while using the newest version of React Router.
-Also supports the most commonly used ES2017 features.</dd>
+Also supports most ES2017 features.</dd>

   <dt>Universal Rendering with Express server</dt>
   <dd>A very basic express server which initially serves a static string template and loads in the client scripts upon page render.
 Causes FOUC in development environment ONLY.</dd>

   <dt>Hot reloading development environment</dt>
-  <dd>Any configuration changes made will be reflected in your development session with hot reloading client and node servers.
-Also uses React Hot Loader to reflect any changes to components or styles without a page reload.</dd>
+  <dd>Watches for any configuration changes and immediately will be reflected in your live development session with hot reloading client and node servers.
+Also uses React Hot Loader to reflect any changes to components or styles without a full page reload.</dd>

   <dt>Webpack 2 bundling</dt>
-  <dd>Makes use of a lot of webpack 2 plugins and techniques such as treeshaking, HappyPack and vendorDLL packages to significantly improve bundle speeds.</dd>
+  <dd>Makes use of a lot of webpack 2 plugins and techniques such as treeshaking, HappyPack and vendorDLL packages to significantly improve bundle speeds and sizes.</dd>

-  <dt>Progressive Web Application support</dt>
+  <dt>Progressive Web Application</dt>
-  <dd>Utilizes Service Workers to deliver offline first web applications.
-Once the SW script is loaded, application will still be available to the user without network connection.</dd>
+  <dd>Utilizes a Service Worker to deliver offline first web applications.
+Once the SW script is loaded, the application will still be available to the user without a network connection.</dd>

-  <dt>Most basic CSS module and SASS support</dt>
+  <dt>Basic CSS module and SASS support</dt>
-  <dd>Using CSS modules as the base with SASS goodies and autoprefixing with postcss configurations.
+  <dd>Using CSS modules as the base with SASS syntax goodies and autoprefixing with postcss configurations.
 FOUC avoided in production bundles with ExtractTextPlugin.</dd>

   <dt>SEO support</dt>
   <dd>Strong support of SEO meta tag management to be indexed by google's search engine.</dd>